{user_name}

 a) Obligation to erase

-You may request that the controller erase personal data concerning you without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies:
+You may request that the controller erase without undue delay the personal data concerning you and the controller shall be obliged to erase such data without undue delay where one of the following grounds applies:

-2. you withdraw consent on which the processing is based pursuant to Art.
+2. You withdraw your consent on which the processing pursuant to Art.
 6(1)(a) or Art.
-9(2)(a) GDPR and where there is no other legal ground for the processing;
+9(2)(a) GDPR was based, and there is no other legal ground for the processing.

-3. you object pursuant to Art.
-21(1) GDPR to the processing and there are no overriding legitimate grounds for the processing, or you object pursuant to Art.
-21(2) GDPR to the processing;
+3. You object to the processing pursuant to Art.
+21(1) GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Art.
+21(2) GDPR.

-5. the erasure of the personal data concerning you is required for compliance with a legal obligation under Union law or the law of Member States to which the controller is subject;
+5. Erasure of the personal data concerning you is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.

-6. the personal data concerning you have been collected in relation to the offer of information society services referred to in Art.
+6. The personal data concerning you were collected in relation to information society services offered in accordance with Art.
 8(1) GDPR.

 b) Information to third parties

-Where the controller has made the personal data concerning you public and is obliged pursuant to Art.
-17(1) GDPR to erase personal data, the controller shall take reasonable steps, including technical measures, considering available technology and the cost of implementation, to inform controllers processing the personal data that you have requested the erasure of any links to, or copy or replication of, those personal data.
+If the controller has made the personal data concerning you public and is obliged under Art.
+17(1) GDPR to erase them, they shall, taking into account available technology and the cost of implementation, take reasonable measures, including technical measures, to inform controllers who are processing the personal data that you, as the data subject, have requested the erasure of all links to those personal data or of copies or replications of those personal data.

 c) Exceptions

-The right to erasure does not exist to the extent that processing is necessary
+The right to erasure does not apply insofar as the processing is necessary

-1. for exercising the right of freedom of expression and information;
+1. for the exercise of the right to freedom of expression and information;

-2. for compliance with a legal obligation which requires processing under Union or Member State law to which the controller is subject, or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;
+2. to comply with a legal obligation which requires processing under Union or Member State law to which the controller is subject, or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

-3. for reasons of public interest in the area of public health in accordance with Art.
+3. for reasons of public interest in the area of public health pursuant to Art.
 9(2)(h) and (i) and Art.
 9(3) GDPR;

-4. for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Art.
-89(1) GDPR, insofar as the right referred to in section a) is likely to render impossible or seriously impair the achievement of the objectives of that processing, or
+4. for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Art.
+89(1) GDPR, insofar as the right referred to in paragraph a) is likely to render impossible or seriously impair the achievement of the objectives of that processing, or

 5. Right to be informed

-Where you have exercised the right to rectification, erasure or restriction of processing in respect of the controller, the controller shall communicate such rectification or erasure of personal data or restriction of processing to each recipient to whom the personal data have been disclosed, unless this proves impossible or involves disproportionate effort.
+If you have exercised the right to rectification, erasure or restriction of processing against the controller, the controller shall communicate any rectification or erasure of personal data or restriction of processing to each recipient to whom the personal data have been disclosed, unless this proves impossible or involves disproportionate effort.

 You shall have the right to be informed by the controller about those recipients.